karol-brejna-i/locust-experiments/enriching-results/README.md

 In short: dedicated client triggers (fires) request_success and request_failure events with custom metadata.

-For wordy explanation of what's happening here, see: https://medium.com/p/183d2ae4a4c2
+For a wordy explanation of what's happening here, see: https://medium.com/p/183d2ae4a4c2

 ## Locust fix required